accel-brain/accel-brain-code/README.md

 `pyqlearning` is Python library to implement Reinforcement Learning, especially for Q-Learning.

+In Reinforcement Learning problem settings, Q-Learning is a kind of Temporal Difference learning(TD Learning) that can be considered as hybrid of Monte Carlo method and Dynamic Programming Method.
+As Monte Carlo method, TD Learning algorithm can learn by experience without model of environment.
+And this learning algorithm is functional extension of bootstrap method as Dynamic Programming Method.

+In this library, Q-Learning can be distinguished into Epsilon Greedy Q-Leanring and Boltzmann Q-Learning.
+These algorithm is functionally equivalent but their structures should be conceptually distinguished.

-Considering many variable parts and functional extensions in the Q-learning paradigm, I implemented these Python Scripts for demonstrations of commonality/variability analysis in order to design the models.
+Considering many variable parts and functional extensions in the Q-learning paradigm from perspective of *commonality/variability* analysis in order to practice object-oriented design, this library provides abstract class that defines the skeleton of a Q-Learning algorithm in an operation, deferring some steps in concrete variant algorithms such as Epsilon Greedy Q-Leanring and Boltzmann Q-Learning to client subclasses.
+The abstract class in this library lets subclasses redefine certain steps of a Q-Learning algorithm without changing the algorithm's structure.

-I have details of this library on my Jupyter notebook: [search_maze_by_q_learning.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Reinforcement-Learning/search_maze_by_q_learning.ipynb).
-This notebook demonstrates a simple maze solving algorithm based on Epsilon-Greedy Q-Learning or Q-Learning, loosely coupled with Deep Boltzmann Machine(DBM) which can be implemented by importing `pydbm`.
+[search_maze_by_q_learning.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Reinforcement-Learning/search_maze_by_q_learning.ipynb) is a Jupyter notebook which demonstrates a simple maze solving algorithm based on Epsilon-Greedy Q-Learning or Q-Learning, *loosely coupled* with Deep Boltzmann Machine(DBM).

+In this demonstration, let me cite the Q-Learning, loosely coupled with Deep Boltzmann Machine (DBM).
+As API Documentation of [pydbm](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern) library has pointed out, DBM is functionally equivalent to stacked auto-encoder.
+The main function I observe is the same as dimensions reduction(or pre-training).
+Then the function of this DBM is dimensionality reduction of reward value matrix.

+Q-Learning, loosely coupled with Deep Boltzmann Machine (DBM), is a more effective way to solve maze.
+The pre-training by DBM allow Q-Learning agent to abstract feature of reward value matrix and to observe the map in a bird's-eye view.
+Then agent can reach the goal with a smaller number of trials.

 As shown in the below image, the state-action value function and parameters setting can be designed to correspond with the optimality of route.